GUIDE Japan in April

 Spring really bursts into life in April as the brief period of blossoming cherry trees gives way to pleasing green foliage and milder temperatures.
 It's an easygoing time when you can make do with light jackets and long sleeved shirts.
 Research is a must when planning a trip to see the cherry blossom since peak periods vary significantly by location as well as year to year.

 When planning your visit, please keep in mind that the cherry blossom period is brief in any given place but rather long on a national scale.
 Beginning in January in Okinawa , it lasts well into May in Hokkaido and mountainous areas.
 You can follow the bloom of the cherry blossom as they travel up the country.

-Takada Park in Niigata and Hirosaki Park in Aomori both rank among Japan’s top spots for nighttime blossom viewing.
+Takada Castle Site Park in Niigata and Hirosaki Park in Aomori are great spots for nighttime blossom viewing.
 Much thought goes into illuminating large numbers of trees with impressive results.
 Takada Park deserves special mention for its spacious castle grounds and impressive blossom corridor.
-Plan your trip to Takada in mid-April and Hirosaki, later, at the end of the month.
+Plan your trip to Takada in early to mid-April and Hirosaki, later, at the end of the month.

 Lake Kawaguchi and Fujiyoshida may not be household names outside Japan, but both are iconic places for viewing blossoms near Mt.
 Fuji.
 The former offers an attractive lakeside setting while the latter has a famous pagoda, often photographed and featured in promotional material.
 The blossoms in these areas are usually at their best between early and mid-April.

 From mid-April to early May, you can see a wonderful variety of late-blooming cherry trees in the northern Tohoku region, and in the mountainous areas of Nagano and Niigata .
-Perhaps the single most famous tree in the country blooms in Fukushima's Mihara Park from mid to late April.
+Perhaps the single most famous tree in the country blooms in Miharu Town, Fukushima Prefecture, from early to mid-April.

-Further north, Hirosaki holds a festival from April 22 to May 7 each year.
-With picturesque castle grounds and row boat rental nearby, the Hirosaki Park Cherry Blossom Festival has a reputation as one of the Japan's top sakura spots.
+Farther north, Hirosaki holds a festival from late April to early May each year.
+With picturesque castle grounds and row boat rental nearby, the Hirosaki Cherry Blossom Festival has a reputation as one of Japan's top sakura celebrations.

-For blooms of a different kind, head to Ashikaga Flower Park in Tochigi Prefecture for its famed wisteria-viewing event held from April 18 to May 20.
-Elsewhere, the Tonami Tulip Fair (mid-April to early may) in Toyama Prefecture puts on an unforgettable floral display (mid-April to early May) with 3 million tulips of various colors.
+For blooms of a different kind, head to Ashikaga Flower Park in Tochigi Prefecture for its famed wisteria-viewing event held from mid-April to mid-May.
+Elsewhere, Tonami Tulip Park in Toyama Prefecture puts on an unforgettable floral display (mid-April to early May) with 3 million tulips of various colors.

 April isn't all about cherry blossoms—it also brings the opening of popular mountainous locations which are closed during the winter months.

 The Tateyama Kurobe Alpine Route fully opens on April 15, granting access to the famous snow corridor at Murodo .
-At the southern end of the Northern Japan Alps , Kamikochi's opening ceremony is held on April 27 with transportation into the park running from the 17th.
+At the south of the Northern Japan Alps , Kamikochi's opening ceremony is held on April 27 with transportation running into Chubusangaku National Park.